Privacy notice for personal account customers

 We may be provided with additional identity and contact data by third parties that we use to perform due diligence (for example, fraud prevention agencies).
 In addition, we may source identity and contact data from publicly available sources such as Companies House and Electoral Registers.

-Where you have linked your Monese account to one of our partner services (for example the Avios rewards programme) we may hold banking data for these services.
+Where you have linked your Monese account to one of our partner services (for example the Avios rewards programme) we may hold financial data for these services.

 Information you permit us to access on your phone

 This is information stored on your phone that you explicitly permit us to access (for example, your address book, photos and geolocation data).

 This is information about the phone you use (for example the browser version, time zone settings, phone operating system, IMEI number, IP address and other technical settings).
 This information is collected automatically when you use the Monese app.